Regani/webshare-js/README.md

-# ShareableJS
+# WebShareJS

-Generate shareable content for mobile applications with ease using ShareableJS.
+Generate webshare content for mobile applications with ease using WebShareJS.

 ## Table of Contents